davisonio/awesome-gif/CONTRIBUTING.md

 - New categories or improvements to the existing categorization are welcome.
 - Make an individual pull request for each suggestion.
 - Use the following format: `[List Name](link) - *short description*`
-- Add Link additions to complete a category.
 - Check your spelling and grammar.
 - Long scripts need a source link.
 - The pull request and commit should have a useful title.